mrtejas99/wifi-extender/webui/README.md

 <li>Connect to Access point created by the Raspberry Pi.</li>
 <li>Open up a browser and navigate to <a href="http://raspberrypi.local:5000">http://raspberrypi.local:5000</a></li>
 <li>Fill up the <code>SSID</code> and the <code>psk</code>
 <li>Click the connect button.
 Wait for some time(2-3 minutes).
-Pi will restart itself and now it is goo to go!</li>
+Pi will restart itself and now it is good to go!</li>
 </ol>

 <h2 id="dependencies">Dependencies</h2>